jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 # How to Create a Basic Site With Hugo
 ## Themes: Choosing How Your Site Will Look
 By default, Hugo comes with no *HTML* pages, not even a basic one.
-If you try to run the site now, you'll get a *Page Not Found* page.
+If you try to run the site using defaults, you'll get a *Page Not Found* page.

 To render content, Hugo uses *Themes*, which contains the necessary HTML code, *CSS* style and other assets like *images* and *Javascript* to show your content.